 Path of Frost (Minor) - Causes you to take less fall damage while the aura is active.
 Good for Rated Battlegrounds, like Arathi Basin.

-Your GCD is affected by various factors such as expertise, Time Warp, your connection speed ect.
-The best way to approach haste itemization is whether or not you personally experience GCD locks.
-If you have no trouble expending resources, haste remains highly favored.
+Your GCD is affected by various factors such as hit chance, your connection speed, uptime, ect.
+The best way to approach haste itemization is whether or not you personally experience GCD locks, and how often you find yourself kited with the team comp that you play.
+If you have no trouble expending resources, yet find yourself with empty globals during your uptime; haste remains highly favored.
 Haste becomes more valuable the more uptime that you have on your target.
 Ideal for comps like PHD, where most teams will focus down your hunter and allow you to do as you please.

-Mastery boosts your shadow damage and gargoyle's damage for Unholy, and Boost your frost damage for Frost, namely Frost Strike and Howling Blast.
-Generally something to avoid as Frost, unless future patch notes say that Frost Strike will become the large burst.
+Mastery boosts your shadow damage and Gargoyle's damage for Unholy, and Boost your frost damage for Frost (namely Frost Strike, Howling Blast, and Frost Fever).
+Generally something to avoid as 2-Handed Frost, yet something to stack as Dual Wield Frost, and Unholy.

 This may or may not be relevant, depending on the patch: